ymatuhin/flatry/README.md

 # Flatry

-Flatry converting promise or function to flat response with array like `[err, response]` Inspired by golang style error handling without try/catch.
+Flatry converting promise or function to flat response with array like response `[err, result]`.
+Inspired by golang style error handling without try/catch.

 ## Examples